Askeran17/90s-movie-quiz/README.md

 ## Credits

-I was inspired by this video (https://www.youtube.com/watch?v=yriw5Zh406s),these tutorial: (https://realpython.com/python-quiz-application/) and "The Love Sandwiches Project" by Anna Greaves.
+I was inspired by this video (https://www.youtube.com/watch?v=yriw5Zh406s), these tutorial: (https://realpython.com/python-quiz-application/) and "The Love Sandwiches Project" by Anna Greaves.

 ### Content